omerkarabacak/teleport/docs/5.0/preview/cloud.md

 ### Can I use Teleport Cloud Preview in production?

-It should be OK to use Cloud in non mission critical systems that do not require 24/7 access or when fallback option is available.
+We expect Teleport Cloud to be OK to use in non mission critical systems that do not require 24/7 access or a guaranteed SLA.
+We recommend a fallback option be make available.

 ### Are you using AWS-managed encryption keys, or CMKs via KMS?

 We use AWS-managed keys.
-There is currently no option to provide your own key.
+Currently there is no option to provide your own key.

 ### Is this Teleport's S3 bucket, or my bucket based on my AWS credentials?

 It's a Teleport-managed S3 bucket with AWS-managed keys.
-There is no way to provide your own bucket.
+Currently there is no way to provide your own bucket.

 ### How do I add nodes to Teleport Cloud?